 Croatian culture– a short historic review

-Being settled in the middle of Central Europe, Mediterranean, and the Balkans, it’s no wonder Croatian culture consists of a mixture of all kinds of influences from various parts of the Old World.
+Being settled in the middle of Central Europe, the Mediterranean, and the Balkans it’s no wonder Croatian culture consists of a mixture of all kinds of influences from various parts of the Old World.

 Only historically speaking, Croatian coast has been inhabited in the antiquity period as a colony of the Greeks and the Romans which left us beautiful monuments such as amphitheater in Pula (where you can book a tour) or Diocletian’s Palace in Split (how about visiting Split while you’re here?).

-After the antiquity, Croatia came under the cultural influence of Austro-Hungary which can be seen in the architecture in the continental part such as Zagreb but also some seaside places such as Rijeka (the biggest Croatian harbor).
-This period left an influence in a very distinctive way where many Croatians still today use some German phrases, and by behaving in a very civilized, old school manners, you can mostly see in historic period movies.
-The influence lives still today, through art, generally architecture, behavior and all other kinds of visible signs of evolving of a nation.
-Maybe most memorable inheritance is the culture of coffee njoying coffee as a ritual which is a mixture of the mild Ottoman influence and the Austrian too.
+After antiquity, Croatia came under the cultural influence of Austro-Hungary which can be seen in the architecture in the continental part such as Zagreb but also some seaside places such as Rijeka (the biggest Croatian harbor).
+This period left influence in a very distinctive way where many Croatians still today use some German phrases, and by behaving in a very civilized, old school manners, you can mostly see in historic period movies.
+The influence lives still today, through art, general architecture, behavior and all other kinds of visible signs of the evolution of a nation.
+Maybe most memorable inheritance is the culture of coffee, enjoying coffee as a ritual which is a mixture of the mild Ottoman influence and the Austrian too.
 Read more about the culture of drinking coffee here.

-Folk music merged with punk beats, sewing the newest fashion trends from your relative’s old clothes and simmilar ways to combine the ways of the traditional East and modern West are maybe the best examples how Yugoslav culture looked like in these areas.
+Folk music merged with punk beats, sewing the newest fashion trends from your relative’s old clothes and similar ways to combine the ways of the traditional East and modern West are maybe the best examples of how Yugoslav culture looked like in these areas.

 How does that look like?